JurePotocnik/Kubernetes-deploy/README.md

 ```

 #### Dashboard login
-If you check the yaml file you will see the flag --disable-skip=true by default you can use skip login and go directly to dashboard.
+If you check the yaml file you will see the flag --disable-skip=true by default you can use skip login button and go directly to dashboard.
 For security reasons we have disabled this.

 To login via token run command bellow on master server:
 ```